opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 ## Example requests

-The following examples show how to use the Create Index Template API.
+The following examples show how to use the Create or update index template API.

 ### Index template with index aliases